KxSystems/kafka/README.md

 # API

-Library tries to follow `librdkafka` API closely where possible.
+The library tries to follow `librdkafka` API closely where possible.
 Following https://github.com/edenhill/librdkafka/blob/master/INTRODUCTION.md:
- - Base container(`rd_kafka_t`) is a client create by `.kfk.Client`. `.kfk.Producer` and `.kfk.Consumer` provided for simplicity.
+ - The base container `rd_kafka_t` is a client created by `.kfk.Client`. `.kfk.Producer`, and `.kfk.Consumer`, provided for simplicity.
 Provides global configuration and shared state
- - One or more topics(`rd_kafka_topic_t`) which are either producers or consumers and create by `.kfk.Topic` function
+ - One or more topics (`rd_kafka_topic_t`), which are either producers or consumers and created by the `.kfk.Topic` function

-Both clients and topics accept optional configuration dictionary.
+Both clients and topics accept an optional configuration dictionary.
- `.kfk.Client` and `.kfk.Topic` returns an `int` which acts as a client or topic id(index into an internal array).
-Client IDs are used to create topics and Topic IDs are used to publish or subscribe to data on that topic.
-Additionally, they can be used to query metadata - state of subscription, pending queues, etc.
+ `.kfk.Client` and `.kfk.Topic` returns an `int` which acts as a client or topic ID (index into an internal array).
+Client IDs are used to create topics, and Topic IDs are used to publish or subscribe to data on that topic.
+Additionally, they can be used to query metadata - the state of subscription, pending queues, etc.

-Minimal producer example(can also be found in test_producer.q)
+A minimal producer example (can also be found in `test_producer.q`)
 ```q
 \l kfk.q
 // specify kafka brokers to connect to and statistics settings.